jothepro/doxygen-awesome-css/docs/tricks.md

 }
 ```

-The choosen width should also be set in the Doxyfile:
+The chosen width should also be set in the Doxyfile:

 ```
 # Doxyfile